Walter Smith: Rangers

 In late February 1986, Smith attended a meeting the Gleneagles Hotel at which he was informed that Graeme Souness was to be appointed player-manager of Rangers, and the latter wanted Smith as his assistant.
 Smith accepted the offer and within a few weeks Rangers made an official approach to Dundee United, who demanded £50,000 in compensation.
 The then Rangers chief executive David Holmes duly paid that amount, and Smith was allowed to join Rangers on 16 April.
-Smith was initially placed in temporary charge of the first team whilst Souness negotiated his own release from his playing contact with Italian side Sampdoria.
+Smith was initially placed in temporary charge of the first team whilst Souness negotiated his own release from his playing contract with Italian side Sampdoria.
 He took sole charge of two Scottish Premier Division matches, on 19 and 26 April, both away, to St Mirren and Aberdeen respectively.

 Smith helped Souness guide Rangers to Premier Division and League Cup glory in 1986–87, another League Cup in 1987–88, the Premier Division and League Cup again in 1988–89, a second successive league title in 1989–90 and another League Cup in 1990–91.

 With Souness continuing to play regularly until 1988, Smith was the principal figure in the dugout for many matches.
 In addition, Smith took sole charge of the team in the 1987 Scottish League Cup Final as Souness was suspended.
 Souness was subject to an extensive touchline ban from February 1989, although he frequently circumvented this by naming himself as a substitute.